AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/workers-property.md

 ## Configure a worker

 Workers are available to use with Pro Staging and Production environments only.
-Pro Integration and Starter environments can opt to use the [CRON_CONSUMERS_RUNNER](../environment/variables-deploy.md#cron_consumers_runner) variable.
+Pro integration and Starter environments can opt to use the [CRON_CONSUMERS_RUNNER](../environment/variables-deploy.md#cron_consumers_runner) variable.

 To configure a worker in Pro Staging or Production, [Submit an Adobe Commerce Support ticket](https://experienceleague.adobe.com/docs/commerce-knowledge-base/kb/help-center-guide/magento-help-center-user-guide.html#submit-ticket) and include the following information: